Evernote/evernote-sdk-android/README.md

 Using the SDK in your app
 -------------------------
-There are two ways to include the SDK in your project: by including and building the Android Library Project, or by using Maven.
+There are two ways to include the SDK in your project: by including and building the Android Library Project or by using Maven.

 ### Include the Android Library Project in your Eclipse workspace